Fwxzxh/MyResume/cv.typ

   "Ago.
 2022 - Present",
   "HMI Developer & Internal Tools Architect",
   (
-    "Day to day work in C#, C/C++, Cmake, Python and Go.", "Enforcement and application of Agile Methodologies.",
-    "Proficiency Game engines like Unity and Godot.", "Proficiency in Unix & Windows OS, IPC, CAN, Networking, and reverse engineering.", "Played a pivotal role in code reviews and conducted static analysis to uphold quality standards.", "Proactively reviewed and analyzed requirements to deliver solid solutions.", "Upgraded existing frameworks and tools to enhance efficiency and alleviate workflow pain points.", )
+    "Day to day work in C#, C/C++, Cmake, Python, Bash & Powershell.", "Proficiency Game engines like Unity and Godot.", "Proficiency in Unix & Windows OS, IPC, CAN, Networking, and reverse engineering.", "Played a relevant role in HMI Automotive Software development and Company demos.", "Played a pivotal role in code reviews and conducted static analysis to uphold quality standards.", "Proactively reviewed and analyzed requirements to deliver solid solutions.", "Upgraded existing frameworks and create new tools to enhance efficiency and alleviate workflow pain points.", )
 )